Two Women Blu-ray Movie

 Reviewed by Dr. Svet Atanasov November 20, 2016

 Winner of Best Actress Award at the Cannes Films Festival, Vittorio De Sica's "Two Women" (1960) arrives on Blu-ray courtesy of British distributors Cult Films.
-The supplemental features on the disc include the documentary films "Sophia - Yesterday, Today, Tomorrow" and "Umberto D", as well as trailer for other releases from the distributors' catalog.
+The supplemental features on the release include the documentary films "Sophia - Yesterday, Today, Tomorrow" and "Umberto D", as well as trailer for other releases from the distributors' catalog.
 In Italian or English, with optional English subtitles for the main feature.
 Region-Free.

 Cesira